-In \cref{proof_1_1_GLLiM}, we aim to provide the proof of one-to-one correspondence defines the link between the inverse and forward conditional distributions not only for the special case of Gaussian distribution in \eqref{eq_inverse_regression_mapping} but also for elliptical distributions (cf.~\citealp{cambanis1981theory,Fang1990}).
-It is worth mentioning that the multivariate normal distribution, multivariate $t$-distribution and multivariate Laplace distribution are some instances of elliptical distributions (cf. \citealp[Chapter 1]{frahm2004generalized}, \citealt{hult2002multivariate}).
-In fact, a statement similar to the following has been proved in the linear regression setting in \cite[Section 2.2]{devijver2020prediction}.
-We include a proof for mixture of regression models for completeness, which can be considered as an extension to the aforementioned result.
+We firstly aim to provide the proof of one-to-one correspondence defines the link between the inverse and forward conditional distributions not only for the special case of Gaussian distribution in \eqref{eq_inverse_regression_mapping} but also for elliptical distributions (cf.~\cite{cambanis1981theory,Fang1990}).
+It is worth mentioning that the multivariate normal distribution, multivariate $t$-distribution and multivariate Laplace distribution are some instances of elliptical distributions (cf. \cite[Chapter 1]{frahm2004generalized}, \cite{hult2002multivariate}).
+Note that a statement similar to the following has been proved in the linear regression setting in \cite[Section 2.2]{devijver2020prediction}.
+We include a proof for mixture of regression models, which is an extension to the aforementioned result.